KietLe2504/Project_-ataSciense_2025_1/README.md

 docker volume ls
 ```

-Now run this command to access the container-name bash
+Now run this command to access the clickhouse-server bash
 ```bash
 docker exec -it clickhouse-server bash
 ```